Gabon's Aubameyang retires from national duty

 Last updated on .From the section Sport Africa

-Gabon captain and Barcelona striker Pierre-Emerick Aubameyang has retired from international football before 2023 Africa Cup of Nations qualifying.
+Gabon captain and Barcelona striker Pierre-Emerick Aubameyang has retired from international football, a fortnight before the 2023 Africa Cup of Nations qualifying campaign begins.

 The 32-year-old made a total of 68 appearances for the Panthers and scored 29 goals, making him the nation's all-time leading scorer.